-GENERAL SESSION: THE PLANNING SYSTEM: SPATIAL PLANNING IN CAPE TOWN planning, and how the political ideology of apartheid is still inscribed into South African cities before moving on to discuss the current nature of urban planning in Cape Town.
+GENERAL SESSION: THE PLANNING SYSTEM: SPATIAL PLANNING IN CAPE TOWN

+This is a guest session by Professor Vanessa Watson on the history of spatial planning in Cape Town.
+Professor Watson will introduce students to the unique nature of apartheid city planning, and how the political ideology of apartheid is still inscribed into South African cities before moving on to discuss the current nature of urban planning in Cape Town.
 Whilst this is not a formal UPSE session, it is nevertheless directly relevant to the remainder of the UPSE course.